FathiahHusna/Happy-Petals-System/README.md

 7. JDateChooser How to Get Date in JTextField in Java Swing [Youtube] (https://youtu.be/2WFNz6juV08)

 #### LICENSE
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the **[License file]** (https://github.com/FathiahHusna/Happy-Petals-System/blob/master/LICENSE.md) for details